Generalized Multiple Importance Sampling: Numerical Examples

 \section{Numerical Examples}

 In the previous sections, we have provided several theoretical results for comparing different MIS schemes according to different quality measures, e.g., ranking them in terms of the variance of the corresponding estimators.
 In this section, we provide different numerical results in order to quantify numerically the gap among these methods.
-In the following, we show that even in the case where the different proposals are well tuned (in the sense of a small or no mismatch with a multimodal target), the choice of sampling and the weighting procedure dramatically affects the performance of the MIS estimator.
+In the following, we show that even in the case where the different proposals are well tuned (in the sense of a small or no mismatch with a multimodal target), the choices of the sampling and weighting procedures dramatically affect the performance of the MIS estimator.